Resources for Georgia beneficiaries

 Medicare spending overall

-In total spending on Medicare, Georgia ranks #11 with $11.7 billion per year.
+Total Medicare spending in Georgia was $11.7 billion in 2009 (latest available data).
 With the largest and smallest numbers of recipients, itʼs no surprise that California accounts for $50.6 billion of overall Medicare spending while Alaska spends only $553 million.
-Total Medicare spending for all states and the District of Columbia was $471 billion in 2009 (latest available data).
+Total Medicare spending for all states and the District of Columbia was $471 billion in 2009.

 Medicare Advantage in Georgia

-Minnesota is the only state where more than half (51 percent) of Medicare eligibles enrolled in a Medicare Advantage plan.
-Alaska, with only 22 Advantage enrollees, is the only state to have zero percent enrolled in Medicare Advantage.
-Five more states have Medicare Advantage enrollment (by percentage of the state’s Medicare enrollees) in the single digits: Wyoming with 3 percent, New Hampshire with 6 percent, Vermont and Delaware (both with 7 percent) and Maryland squeaking in with 9 percent.
+Minnesota is the only state where more than half (53 percent) of Medicare eligibles enrolled in a Medicare Advantage plan.
+Alaska is the only state to have zero percent enrolled in Medicare Advantage, although five states have Medicare Advantage enrollment (as a percentage of the state’s Medicare enrollees) in the single digits: Wyoming with 3 percent, New Hampshire and Vermont with 7 percent, and Maryland and Delaware with 8 percent.

 Stand-alone Medicare Prescription Drug plans